wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.3.5 =
+* New Feature: Used the in-built WP pointer system to add a helpful hint to direct new users to connect their website to Twitter.

 = 0.3.4 =
 * Bug Fix: Fixed unnecessary cache refreshes, by giving 10 seconds for each to be made.